steftri/SimpleOLED/README.md

 * PlantUML 2.17.5 by Arnaud Roques

 ## Dependencies
-The library uses the Arduino wire library.
+Beside the Arduino framework, the library uses the 8BitFonts library.

 # Usage
 The OLED SSD1306 must be connected via I2C (aka TwoWire, TWI or simply Wire).